zilexa/Homeserver/maintenance-tasks/README.md

 ## Maintenance Tasks & Scheduling

 To keep your server spinning and purring everyday like its very first day, several tasks should be executed automatically on a regular basis.
 Below the tasks are explained.
 Note the order of execution has been chosen carefully.
 If you remove/add tasks, keep that in mind.
-Also note, depending on your setup and hardware, tasks are optional.
+Also note, depending on your setup and hardware, *all the tasks in Nightly.sh are optional.*

 The prep-server.sh script has downloaded the tools and scripts to `$HOME/docker/HOST/`.
 Most importantly:
 - [/docker/HOST/btrbk/btrbk-mail.sh](https://github.com/zilexa/Homeserver/tree/master/docker/HOST/btrbk) also see [I. BTRFS subvolume backups](https://github.com/zilexa/Homeserver/tree/master/backup-strategy#ii-configure-subvolume-backups-via-btrbk)